 - 50 g (2oz/ ¼ cup) Butter, unsalted (at room temperature)

 - 100 g (3.5oz/ 1 cup) Cheese, finely grated (Cheddar, French Comté, Mimolette)*

 - 1 tablespoon Rosemary, finely chopped (or fresh thyme, chives, dried Herbes de Provence)

 - 100 ml (3.5fl oz/ ½ cup) Milk (whole or semi-skimmed)

 - 1 egg yolk (optional)

-- 1 tsp sesame or poppy seeds (optional)
+- 1 teaspoon sesame or poppy seeds (optional)

-Mix together the flour, baking powder/soda, salt, pepper, and rosemary in a large bowl.
+- Mix together the flour, baking powder/soda, salt, pepper, and rosemary (or other herbs) in a large bowl.
 Either rub in the butter using your fingers but if you have a mixer, this is even better.
 Mix just until the butter looks like breadcrumbs in the flour then add the cheese.
 Add the egg and milk and mix until fully combined.
-The result should be a sticky dough.
+The result should be a sticky, wet dough.
 If you find it's too dry, add a little bit more milk.

-Place on the baking tray and brush with a mixture of egg yolk and a little milk to glaze (yolk is optional but recommended for a shiny glaze).
+- Place on the baking tray and brush with the egg wash - mixture of egg yolk and a little milk to glaze (yolk is optional but recommended for an extra shiny glaze).